 - Gain clarity on what new choice of behaviors are required to fulfill and realize you and others’ needs and values in your relationships and interactions.

-- Gain clarity on a single measure of “success” that will indicate to you that you are making progress in your development.
+- Gain clarity on a single measure of “success” that will indicate to you that you are making progress in your development & maturation.

-- Prototype your first human-human interaction design that aims to fulfill and realize your needs and values as well as others’.
+- Design your first human-human interaction design that aims to fulfill and realize your needs and values as well as others’.

 - Pair up with an accountability buddy who will support you to continuously develop your prototype over the next 6 months.

-- Put new behaviors into practice in two different simulated environments of stress.
+- Rehearse new behaviors in two different simulated environments of stress/tension.

 - Learn from your practice through reflection.

-- Gain clarity on how you will apply your lessons from the simulation into your specific situation.
+- Gain clarity on how you will apply your lessons from the simulation to redesign your behaviors to better fit your specific situation.

 - The Five Keys to a Successful Google Team